Watershed Climate Action

 This has given a more evolved accounting methodology of our own, with which to focus our priorities and to give consistent year on year results.

-Human activities are causing critical planet degradation – climate-related disasters, rising sea levels, extreme weather, soaring pollution, spread of diseases, loss of biodiversity, challenges in food production and much, much more.
+The Watershed run Pervasive Media Studio recognises that human activities are causing critical planet degradation.
+Climate-related disasters, rising sea levels, extreme weather, soaring pollution, spread of diseases, loss of biodiversity, challenges in food production and much, much more.

 The Studio loudly acknowledges that environmental emergencies are pervasive and believes creativity can change the way we think about growth, wealth, consumerism and progress.
 We are actively exploring ideas and approaches that inform and expand thinking, to change the course of our future for the better.